kenn/redis-classy/README.md

  => "bar"
 ```

-Now, with the `redis-classy` gem, you finally achieve a class-based encapsulation:
+Now, with the `redis-classy` gem, you finally achieve a class-based naming convention:

 ```ruby
 class Something < RedisClassy